Skip to Site Header Skip to Main Content Skip to Footer

 Chilipad Dock Pro Sleep System

 We doubled the cold power just for you.
-Meet the Chilipad Dock Pro sleep system, the coldest, quietest, and most comfortable cooling mattress pad available!
+The Chilipad Dock Pro sleep system, the coldest, quietest, and most comfortable cooling mattress pad available!

 Chilipad Cube Sleep System

-You can set it and forget it with the Chilipad Cube.
-This sleep system provides an easy way to sleep at your ideal temperature all night long.
+You can set it and forget it with the Cube, our entry-level cooling pad for your bed.
+It provides an easy way to sleep at your ideal temperature all night long.

 After all, what your kids need the most is a healthy, well-rested, and happy parent.
 New mom sleep deprivation won't last forever.
 Make sure to take steps to care for the hero who does it all and makes it look easy—YOU!